cs1302uga/cs1302-gallery/README.md

 **Backend:**

 - [ ] Create any custom component classes.
-- [ ] On paper, hash out how you might store the list or lists of image URLs.
+- [ ] On paper, hash out how you might store the list or lists of image URIs.
 - [ ] Write a method to retreive the JSON response string for a query to the iTunes Search API based on a query string.
-- [ ] Write a method that returns a list of URL strings based on a JSON response string retrieved from the iTunes Search API.
+- [ ] Write a method that returns a list of URI strings based on a JSON response string retrieved from the iTunes Search API.
 - [ ] Use Git to stage and commit your changes often; create and merge branches, as needed.